- Washington: A life – Kindle

 - Alexander Hamilton – Kindle

 - Mastering the Rockefeller Habits – Apple Books

 - Pillar of Fire: America in the King Years 1963-65 – Kindle

-- John Adams (paused while reading about Ben and Washington)
+- John Adams (paused while reading about Washington) – physical

 - Founding Brothers (will read after Ben and John and George and Alex)

 - Franklin and Winston – Kindle